FloBeep/Project_4_NYC_TaxiTripData/README.md

 ![1733727577263](image/README/1733727577263.png)

-Next (in `Kushboo_file_collab.ipynb`), we can KMeans clusters of pickup and dropoff locations.
+Next (in `ml_2.ipynb`), we can KMeans clusters of pickup and dropoff locations.
 These look quite a bit like the island of Manhattan and the surrounding area.
 There is a very high density of point in Manhattan, although there are noticeable clusters farther away.
 These are confirmed to be local airports JFK and LaGuardia; it makes sense that cabs are driving to the airport.
 These airport clusters could be contributing to the outliers, although it does not take 20+ hours to drive to JFK from Manhattan.

 ![1733727809952](image/README/1733727809952.png)